darkrsw/knu2023-pattern-quiz3/README.md

 * R9.
 The constructors should be considered.
 * R10.
 Assume that no methods (including constructors) are overloaded.
 * R11. "static" methods should be considered.
 * R12.
+Consider only (member, parameters, or local) variables whose type is obvious.
+Ignore variables with unknown types.
+* R13.
 The returned value of the above functions should include **ONLY** classes defined in the java files.

 ## Note: